cwaage/cs50_labs/README.md

-# AP CSP: cs50_labs
+# Python Strings Exercises

 ## Mini Lab
 ### Formatted Printing and Operators

-This mini lab is designed to give you hands on practice with printf() and math operators.
+This lab is designed to give you practice with the following

-Use this Guide and the TODO notes in the code's comments to complete the tasks in each section.

-Compile and run after each section to check if your code is working correctly.

-There is no `check50` for this assignment, but you can run `help50` when you compile your program:
+* String Formating
+* String Slicing
+* Iterating (Looping through a string)

+**Iteration 1**

+Create a Python Program that accepts ...

 ```
 $ help50 make unit1_practice_lab_0